AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/qbstats-1996-2016-exercises.md

 Who were the top 10 highest rating quarterbacks?

 ### Question 3
-Who were the top 10 quarterbacks with highest game points in 2016?
+Who were the top 10 quarterbacks with the highest game points in 2016?

 ### Question 4
 Where do the quarterbacks perform better in 2016, at home or away?